 “I work and travel at the same time,” you say, “online.”

 Two suicide attempts and four mental hospitalization stays later, and your disability is now up for review.

 You think that perhaps it’s time you wean off and get back into the grind of everybody else’s grind, but you are to win a race.
 Stop comparing yourself to others and don’t feel guilty about formulating a startup work life you’ve dreamed of building—the work, travel, and self-educational journey.

 You sabotaged UC Berkeley Graduate School and you don’t regret it.

 You are getting your first donation from a friend who knows board members of a foundation.
 It’s a small sum that won’t pay your bill, but at least you’re not in UC Berkeley graduate school debt.
 You owe your parents the most money.
 You don’t say any of this.
 You feign a cool demeanor.

-13 months ago you were in a mental hospital in Hawthorne, putting the psychotropic drugs under your tongue and spitting it out since you were mandated to take these crazy meds two times a day, surrounded by white walls, with only 15 minutes of sky time a day.
-You were trapped mouse and perhaps that’s what’s driving you to travel and see as many places as possible.
+13 months ago you were in a mental hospital in Hawthorne, putting the psychotropic drugs under your tongue and spitting them out since you were mandated to take these crazy meds two times a day, surrounded by white walls, with only 15 minutes of sky time a day.
+You were a trapped mouse and perhaps that’s what’s driving you to travel and see as many places as possible.
 You know the best medicine is seeing the mountains, rivers, butterflies, lightning storms, and telling their story as the silver lining of your recovery.

 “I would say…better than most,” you say.